fggo/python/README.md

 ```

 Accepting Input in Python 2.7
-- If you’re using Python 2.7, you should use the raw_input() function when prompting for user input.
-This function interprets all input as a string, just as input() does in Python 3.
+- you should use the raw_input() function when prompting for user input.

-Introducing while loops
+## Introducing while loops
 ```python
 current_number = 1
 while current_number <= 5: